Pancir/i18n-gen/README.md

     let list = tr::list();
     assert_eq!("en-EN", list[0]);

-    /// Local instance can be used as well.
+    /// Local's instance can be used as well.
     let local = tr::local::Local::new_en_en();

-    /// Or even a part of local can be used.
+    /// Or even a part of a local can be used.
     /// It uses local from the group named "group" let local_part = tr::local::group::Local::new_en_en();
 }